You are here: Home > Your visit > Patient leaflets > General > Information for families following a bereavement

 Local/regional organisations

-• Swan Advocacy: Provides advocacy services in North Somerset and South Gloucestershire, Somerset and Wiltshire, including generic advocacy and independent health complaints, advocacy to support people to complain about NHS services, and has expertise where bereavement or end-of-life care are a factor.
-See www.swanadvocacy.org.uk for more information.
+• Swan Advocacy: Provides advocacy services in North Somerset, Somerset, and Wiltshire, including generic advocacy, independent health complaints advocacy, and support where bereavement or end-of-life care is a factor.
+For more information, see www.swanadvocacy.org.uk.

 • VoiceAbility: Provides NHS complaints advocacy giving telephone support to make a complaint about the NHS, signposting different options and providing information and contact details for one-to-one support to make a complaint.
-It provides this service in Birmingham, Cambridgeshire, London, Northamptonshire, Peterborough and Suffolk.
-See www.nhscomplaintsadvocacy.org or call 0300 330 5454 for more information.
+They provide this service across England and Scotland.
+See www.voiceability.org or call 0300 303 1660 for more information.

 National organisations

-• Action against Medical Accidents (AvMA): An independent national charity that specialises in advising people who have been affected by lapses in patient safety.
-It offers free advice on NHS investigations, complaints, inquests, health professional regulation and legal action regarding clinical negligence.
-Most advice is provided via its helpline or in writing but individual advocacy may also be arranged.
-It can also refer to other specialist sources of advice, support and advocacy or specialist solicitors where appropriate.
-See www.avma.org.uk or call 0845 123 2352 for more information.
+• Action against Medical Accidents (AvMA): An independent national charity that specialises in advising people affected by lapses in patient safety.
+It offers free advice on NHS investigations, complaints, inquests, health professional regulation, and legal action regarding clinical negligence.
+Most advice is provided via its helpline or in writing, but individual advocacy may also be arranged.
+AvMA can refer to specialist sources of advice, support, or solicitors where appropriate.
+See www.avma.org.uk or call 0345 123 2352 for more information.

-• Advocacy After Fatal Domestic Abuse: Specialises in guiding families through inquiries including domestic homicide reviews and mental health reviews, and assists with and represents on inquests, independent police complaints commission (IPCC) inquiries and other reviews.
-See www.aafda.org.uk or call 07768 386 922 for more information.
+• Advocacy After Fatal Domestic Abuse (AAFDA): Specialises in guiding families through inquiries such as Domestic Homicide Reviews, mental health reviews, and inquests.
+AAFDA also assists with and represents families in Independent Office for Police Conduct (IOPC) inquiries and other reviews.
+For more information, visit www.aafda.org.uk or call 07887 488 464.

-• Child Bereavement UK: Supports families and educates professionals when a baby or child of any age dies or is dying, or when a child or young person (up to age 25) is facing bereavement.
-This includes supporting adults to support a bereaved child or young person.
-All support is free, confidential, has no time limit, and includes face-to-face sessions and booked telephone support.
-See www.childbereavementuk.org or call 0800 028 8840 for more information.
+• Child Bereavement UK: Supports families and educates professionals when a baby or child of any age dies, is dying, or when a child or young person (up to age 25) is facing bereavement.
+This also includes helping adults support a bereaved child or young person.
+All services are free, confidential, and without time limits, offering face-to-face sessions and booked telephone support.
+For more information, see www.childbereavementuk.org or call 0800 02 888 40.

-• Child Death Helpline: Provides a freephone helpline for anyone affected by a child’s death, from pre-birth to the death of an adult child, however recently or long ago and whatever the circumstances of the death—a translation service is available to support those for whom English is not a first language.
-Volunteers who staff the helpline are all bereaved parents who are supported and trained by professionals.
-See www.childdeathhelpline.org.uk or call 0800 282 986 or 0808 800 6019 for more information.
+• Child Death Helpline: Provides a freephone helpline for anyone affected by the death of a child, from pre-birth to adult, no matter how recently or long ago the death occurred, or the circumstances.
+A translation service is available for those whose first language is not English.
+The helpline is staffed by trained volunteers who are all bereaved parents.
+For more information, see www.childdeathhelpline.org.uk or call 0800 282 986 (landline) or 0808 800 6019 (free from a mobile).

-• Cruse Bereavement Care: Offers free confidential support for adults and children when someone dies, by telephone, email or face-to-face.
-See www.cruse.org.uk or call 0808 808 1677 for more information.
+• Cruse Bereavement Care: Offers free, confidential support for adults and children when someone dies, available by telephone, email, or face-to-face.
+For more information, visit www.cruse.org.uk or call 0808 808 1677.

-• Hundred Families: Offers support, information and practical advice for families bereaved by people with mental health problems, including information on health service investigations.
-See www.hundredfamilies.org for more information.
+• Hundred Families: Provides support, information, and practical advice for families bereaved by individuals with mental health problems.
+They offer guidance through health service investigations and other reviews.
+For more information, visit www.hundredfamilies.org.

-• INQUEST: Provides free and independent advice to bereaved families on investigations, inquests and other legal processes following a death in custody and detention.
-This includes deaths in mental health settings.
-Further information is available on its website including a link to The INQUEST Handbook: A Guide For Bereaved Families, Friends and Advisors.
-See www.inquest.org.uk or call 020 7263 1111 for more information.
+• INQUEST: Provides free and independent advice to bereaved families on investigations, inquests, and other legal processes following a death in state custody, detention, or mental health settings.
+The organisation offers guidance on the inquest process and options for legal representation.
+Further information is available on their website, including The INQUEST Handbook: A Guide For Bereaved Families, Friends and Advisors.
+For more information, see www.inquest.org.uk or call 020 7263 1111 (Tue/Thu).

-• The Patients Association: Provides advice, support and guidance to family members with a national helpline providing specialist information, advice and sign-posting.
-This does not include medical or legal advice.
-It can also help you make a complaint to the CQC.
-See www.patients-association.org.uk or call 020 8423 8999 for more information.
+• The Patients Association: Provides free, confidential advice, support, and guidance to patients and their families through a national helpline.
+It offers information on healthcare topics such as making complaints, accessing medical records, and changing providers, but does not provide medical or legal advice.
+It also assists with making complaints to the CQC.
+See www.patients-association.org.uk or call 0800 345 7115 for more information.

-• Sands: Supports those affected by the death of a baby before, during and shortly after birth, providing a bereavement support helpline, a network of support groups, an online forum and message board.
+• Sands: Supports those affected by the death of a baby before, during, or shortly after birth.
+It offers a free bereavement support helpline, local support groups, an online community, and message boards.
 See www.sands.org.uk or call 0808 164 3332 for more information.

-• Support after Suicide Partnership: Provides helpful resources for those who are bereaved by suicide and signposting to local support groups and organisations.
+• Support after Suicide Partnership (SASP): Provides resources and guidance for those bereaved by suicide, including signposting to local support groups and organisations.
+They aim to ensure that those affected receive timely and appropriate support.
 See www.supportaftersuicide.org.uk for more information.

 Acknowledgement and thanks